Dieguetex/Next-learning-producthunt/README.md

 ## Deploy

-You can see the deployment [here](https://product-hunt-b8cc2.web.app/)
+You can see the deployment in firebase [here](https://product-hunt-b8cc2.web.app/).

+Or check it in netlify [here](https://productnext-react-tuto.netlify.app/).

 ## How to use